 Note: We recommend speaking with a few accountants in Maryland to make sure they can help you meet all of your federal, state, and local tax obligations.
 We offer detailed tips on How to Find an Accountant.

 If you have any questions about the cost of opening a Maryland LLC, you can contact the Maryland SDAT (State Department of Assessments and Taxation).

-It costs $150 to start a Maryland LLC.
+It costs $150 to start a Maryland Limited Liability Company.
 This is a one-time filing fee for the LLC Articles of Organization.

 Some LLCs may need a business license in Maryland.
 This depends on your industry and where your LLC is located.
 The cost of local business permits varies.

-All Maryland LLCs need to pay $300 per year for the Annual Report.
+All Maryland LLCs need to pay $300 per year for the Maryland Annual Report fee.
 These state fees are paid to the SDAT.
-And this is the only state-required annual fee.
+And this is the only state-required annual Maryland LLC cost.
 You have to pay this to keep your LLC in good standing.